eprst/java_util/README.md

 - `String, providede buffer` is `murmurhash3_x64_128` getting a string directly, reusing `buf19`

 # Using
-Simply copy to your project or get from
+Simply copy to your project or get it from
 [maven central](https://search.maven.org/artifact/com.github.eprst/murmur3/0.3/jar).